kiehozero/atu-fundda2022/README.md

 When I was completing exercises, I would mark incomplete files with an INC suffix to remind myself of the amount of work outstanding.
 I then renamed them once I was finished with an exercise; the obvious effect this has is that the completed files will have very few commits on them as they are new submissions to GitHub.
 If you go through the history of the repo as a whole, you will see these files appear through the submission history.
 This is probably a way of marking completed and in-progress files that I won't be using going forward!

-Special thanks to my friend Richard Bilsborough who has studied undergraduate economics and answered a ton of my questions, particular on entropy and logarithms.
+Special thanks to my friend Richard Bilsborough who has studied undergraduate economics and answered a ton of my questions on entropy and logarithms.
 He provided the NIST article that is referenced in the second exercise.

 ## Using Jupyter Notebooks

-- quick notes on how to open Jupyter Notebooks, common commands and features (Restart and run all, changing cells from markdown to code, etc.)
+All of the exercises are completed using [Jupyter Notebook](https://jupyter.org/), a free package that comes pre-installed with Anaconda.
+Launched from Anaconda Navigator or using the _jupyter notebook_ command in your preferred CLI, Notebook is a browser-based tool that allows for quick setup and easy annotation of code with text and images outside of the code itself.
+This allows for more thorough explanations than traditional IDEs offer.

 ## Exercises